JasonC212/02-Space-Shooter/README.md

 Project for MSCH-C220 made 2/12/2022

 A game were a player shoots astroids and enemies to gain points.
-Enemies can fire back. there is limited Time
+Enemies can fire back.
+There is limited time before game over

 ## Implementation